omarahm3/compat/README.md

     image: mongo
 ```

+Or check [./example](./example) to know how to inherit multiple services.

 ## Why not `extends` though?

 It depends on the use case, to use [extends](https://docs.docker.com/compose/extends) you must have a common "service" not "configuration" while for `inherit` you're just sharing configuration on whatever services.